How to Scare a Text Scammer: Tips and Tricks for Staying Safe in 2023

 Reactive Strategies to Frustrate Text Scammers

 While proactive measures can help deter text scammers, reactive strategies can be employed to frustrate them and keep them from successfully scamming others.
-Engaging in scambaiting activities, disregarding and blocking scam text senders, reporting spam or scam texts, and even assuming unexpected contacts are scams can all be useful methods in the fight against text scammers.
+When Engaging in scambaiting activities, disregarding and blocking scam text senders, reporting spam or scam texts, and even assuming unexpected contacts are scams can all be useful methods in the fight against text scammers.

 Scambaiting activities involve engaging with a scammer to impede their progress and consume their resources, effectively wasting their time and preventing them from targeting other potential victims.
 This can be achieved by feigning compliance with the scam without providing any real personal or financial information.